jekyll/jekyll/docs/_docs/posts.md

 these resources differs between Markdown and Textile, the problem of working out where to store these files in your site is something everyone will face.

-Because of Jekyll’s flexibility, there are many solutions to how to do this.
+There are a number of ways to include digital assets in Jekyll.
 One common solution is to create a folder in the root of the project directory called something like `assets` or `downloads`, into which any images, downloads or other resources are placed.
 Then, from within any post, they can be linked